How to find an Online MBA program that fits your lifestyle today and prepares you for tomorrow

 Questions to Ask Before Choosing an Online MBA Program

-Although rankings never tell the full story about a program’s quality, they can provide a strong benchmark about a program’s external reputation when cited by a credible media source like U.S. News & World Report, QS Symonds or Financial Times.
-Rankings are based on student and alumni surveys, peer institution evaluation, alumni salary increases, graduation rates, student support services and the quality of faculty to name a few of the factors.
-See how the College of Business is ranked.
+Although rankings never tell the full story about a program’s quality, they can provide a strong benchmark about a program’s external reputation when cited by a credible media source like U.S. News & World Report and QS Quacquarelli Symonds.
+Rankings are based on student and alumni surveys, peer institution evaluation, alumni salary increases, graduation rates, student support services and the quality of faculty, to name a few of the factors.
+See how the CSU College of Business is ranked.

 The true caliber of an MBA program is predicated on the faculty guiding it.
 Find out who’s designing the curriculum and who’s delivering the material.
 Make sure the faculty hold MBAs (or terminal degrees in their field) and have relevant experience.
 Programs that balance faculty providing cutting-edge research with those who have been business leaders in their field help students gain a holistic perspective blending theory and practice for real world results.

 Some programs accept MBA students straight from undergraduate programs, while others require minimum years of professional experience.
 On campus programs may attract students from a concentrated industry or a large local employer, while online MBA programs may draw from a larger swath of professions and industries.
 Find out what your classmates – and your future network – are like.